-Canadian Income Taxation - Planning and Decision Making, with CONNECT PrePak by Buckwold/Kitunen, published by McGraw-Hill Ryerson, 2017-2018 edition.
+Canadian Income Taxation - Planning and Decision Making, with CONNECT PrePak by Buckwold/Kitunen, published by McGraw-Hill Ryerson, 2018-2019 edition.
 The text is available for purchase at the bookstore.

-Income Tax Act, available at http://edu.knotia.ca.myaccess.library.utoronto.ca/Home.aspx
+Income Tax Act.
+Students are NOT required to purchase a copy of the Income Tax Act.
+The Act will be referenced in the text and in the lectures.
+You can access a copy of the Act at http://edu.knotia.ca.myaccess.library.utoronto.ca/Home.aspx or at